Last updated: Nov 14 2018

 If you require "lossless" sessions

-- Consider storing transactional data in a transactional datastore, for example DDS or SQL.
+- Consider storing transactional data in a transactional datastore, for

 - Use the SQL-based session provider.